 USAA consistently ranks among J.D.
 Power’s top home insurance companies.
 It offers a wide variety of insurance products and continues to operate local agencies.
 Allstate’s claims process enables you to file a claim by calling the national claims center, contacting your local agent or using the Allstate mobile app.

-Average cost of homeowners insurance in New Hampshire
+How much is homeowners insurance in New Hampshire?

-The average home insurance cost in New Hampshire is $709 annually, for $250k in dwelling coverage.
-This is well-below the national average of $1,477.
-Compared to its neighbors, New Hampshire averages below Maine, which comes in at $982 annually.
-However New Hampshire does cost slightly more than Vermont, which averages $681.
+The average home insurance cost in New Hampshire is $724 annually, for $250k in dwelling coverage.
+This is well-below the national average of $1,312.
+Compared to its neighbors, New Hampshire averages below Maine home insurance, which comes in at $956 annually.
+However, New Hampshire does cost slightly more than Vermont, which averages $686 per year.

 New Hampshire experiences its fair share of volatile weather conditions, meaning it can be a wise decision to purchase the most comprehensive coverage possible for your homeowners policy.

-It’s important to keep in mind the risk factors mentioned above as you are selecting coverage options for your homeowners policy.
-In addition to dwelling coverage, it might be worth considering:
+It’s important to keep in mind the risk factors mentioned above, as you are selecting coverage options for your homeowners policy.
+In addition to dwelling coverage, it might be worth considering these options for your policy:

 Frequently asked questions